jupyterhub/zero-to-jupyterhub-k8s/doc/source/create-k8s-cluster.rst

 Next Step
 ---------

-Now that you have a kubernetes cluster running, it is time to `set up helm <setup-helm.html>`_.
+Now that you have a Kubernetes cluster running, it is time to `set up helm <setup-helm.html>`_.